 • Gradual granting of small amounts of cool water if the patient is conscious and not vomiting

-The European Environmental Agency updated its Guidelines to all European Countries in June 21, 2016 to raise awareness for the protection of ozone+ heat fatal condition
+The European Environmental Agency has updated its Guidelines to all European Countries to raise awareness for the protection of ozone+ heat fatal condition

-It was the central Europe that faced heat and ozone oncentrations last summer
+It was the central Europe that faced heat and ozone concentrations last summer

 Unlike ozone in the stratosphere, which protects us from ultraviolet radiation, high levels of ground-level or ‘tropospheric’ ozone can also damage plants, reducing crop yields and forest growth, and also damage buildings and monuments.